NethermindEth/StarknetByExample/src/ch00/basics/documentation.md

 Keep in mind that this should not describe the implementation details of the function, but rather the high-level purpose and functionality of the contract from the perspective of a user.

-### Implementation Details:
+### Implementation Details

-When writing the logic of the contract, you can add comments to describe the technical implementation details of the functions.
+When writing the contract logic, you can add comments to describe the technical implementation details of the functions.

 > Avoid over-commenting: Comments should provide additional value and clarity.